App-vNext/Polly/docs/advanced/testing.md

 ```
 <!-- endSnippet -->

-This example leverages the [`NSubstitute`](https://github.com/nsubstitute/NSubstitute) library for the mocking process.
+This example leverages the [`NSubstitute`](https://github.com/nsubstitute/NSubstitute) library to mock the pipeline provider.